Aurel300/prusti-dev/docs/dev-guide/src/config/flags.md

 When enabled for both server and client, messages for individual basic blocks will be reported to the user.
 Does nothing if [`REPORT_VIPER_MESSAGES`](#report_viper_messages) is not enabled.
 Intended for usage with the Prusti Assistant (IDE).

-## `VERIFY_ONLY_DEFPATH`
+## `VERIFY_ONLY_DEFPATHS`

-When set to the defpath of a local method, prusti will only verify the specified method.
+When set to a list of defpaths of local methods, prusti will only verify the specified methods.
 A fake error will be generated to avoid caching of a success.

+> **Note:** This argument should be of JSON compatible form, e.g. `["<METHOD1>","METHOD2>",...]`, with no white spaces.

 ## `SERVER_ADDRESS`